QA-Learning/spring-microservices-testing/readme.md

 *  In order to view the mongo DB and visually explore your data, you can install MongoDB Compass `https://downloads.mongodb.com/compass/mongodb-compass-1.23.0-darwin-x64.dmg`

+**Installation of Jmeter:**
+*   On Mac you can install jmeter by `brew install jmeter`
+*   On windows please follow the instructions at `https://jmeter.apache.org/usermanual/get-started.html#install`

 **To start the application:**

 *  Import the cloned repo in IntelliJ as Maven project